West Kilbride railway station: History

 The station was opened on 1 May 1878 by the Glasgow and South Western Railway as part of the extension of the former Ardrossan Railway to Largs.
 The present station building was designed in 1900 by the noted architect James Miller.
 A camping coach was positioned here by the Scottish Region from 1954 to 1957, two coaches were here in 1964 and three from 1965 to 1967.

 Originally a two platform station, the southbound platform was demolished as part of the electrification works in 1985.
 The former northbound line (to Largs) is electrified and signalled for bi-directional working, being used by passenger trains for both directions, and by northbound freight trains to the Hunterston Terminal.
 The former southbound track is signalled for southbound working only and is not electrified, being used by southbound trains from Hunterston.

 The station building still stands but is no longer used as part of the station itself.
-Since the ticket office closed the building has been home to shops, cafés, and a restaurant but has now fallen into disuse.
+In July 2021, it was renovated as part of plans to become a bar.